Involuntary commitment by country

-Involuntary commitment or civil commitment is a legal process through which an individual with symptoms of severe mental illness is court-ordered into treatment in a hospital (inpatient) or in the community (outpatient).
+Involuntary commitment or civil commitment is a legal process through which an individual who is deemed by a qualified agent to have symptoms of severe mental disorder is detained in a psychiatric hospital (inpatient) where they can be treated involuntarily.

 Criteria for civil commitment are established by laws, which vary between nations.

 United Nations

 United Nations General Assembly (resolution 46/119 of 1991), "Principles for the Protection of Persons with Mental Illness and the Improvement of Mental Health Care" is a non-binding resolution advocating certain broadly-drawn procedures for the carrying out of involuntary commitment.
 These principles have been used in many countries where local laws have been revised or new ones implemented.
 The UN runs programs in some countries to assist in this process.

 Australia

 In Australia, court hearings are not required for involuntary commitment.
-Mental health law is constitutionally under the state powers.
+Mental health law falls under state powers constitutionally.
 Each state thus has different laws, many of which have been updated in recent years.